Skip to main content

 State Superintendent Tony Thurmond reading a book to students in a classroom.

 California's approach to literacy instruction is grounded in the science of reading, learning, and development, including decades of research applicable to our diverse and multilingual learners.
-As a dynamic state with extraordinary global influence and unsurpassed cultural and linguistic resources, California is committed to ensuring that students are reading by third grade and are fully literate when they graduate from high school.
+As a dynamic state with extraordinary global influence and unsurpassed cultural and linguistic resources, California is committed to ensuring students are reading by third grade and are fully literate when they graduate from high school.
 Reading by Third Grade and Beyond is a key part of State Superintendent Tony Thurmond’s Transforming School Initiatives.

 Announcements